Tower Subway: Foot tunnel

 The railcar and steam engines were removed, gaslights installed and the passenger lifts replaced with spiral staircases.
 The tunnel opened to pedestrians on 24 December 1870 at a toll of d and became a popular way to cross the river, averaging 20,000 people a week (one million a year).
 Its main users were described as "the working classes who were formerly entirely dependent on the ferries".
 In September 1888 the subway briefly achieved notoriety after a man with a knife was seen in the tunnel at the time when Jack the Ripper was committing murders in nearby Whitechapel.

 In his Dictionary of London, Charles Dickens Jr commented on the smallness of the tunnel: "there is not much head-room left, and it is not advisable for any but the very briefest of Her Majesty's lieges to attempt the passage in high-heeled boots, or with a hat to which he attaches any particular value."

 The Italian writer Edmondo De Amicis (1846–1908) gave a description of a passage through the subway in his Jottings about London:

+In 1894 the toll-free Tower Bridge opened a few hundred yards downriver, causing a drop in the subway's income.
+The Tower Bridge Subway Company sued the Corporation of London for £30,000 for loss of revenue.
+Engineer Edward Cruttwell was a key witness in the arbitration arguing that the claim was unfounded with the subway being in a "very neglected condition."